 Non-German speaking pupils will receive support in order to integrate into a German school.
 Some get individual lessons, others start in “integration classes”.

 To arrange an appointment with the KIB, call 0211 – 8924063.
-Make sure you bring a translator with you and don’t forget to bring with you following documents:
+Make sure you bring a translator with you and don’t forget to bring with you the following documents:

 - ID or passport of your child